MY MENOPAUSE DIARY

 How does stress manifest in a peri/menopausal body?

-Our head explodes! … kind of … or we may just increase the severity of our meno symptoms as our body is already on overload dealing with the stress, and once you throw in declining levels of oestrogen and progesterone, who are good mates with cortisol, it’s like your best players in the netball team are having the day off.
+Our head explodes! … kind of … or we may just suddenly notice or feel an increase in the severity of our (peri)menopausal symptoms.
+If our body is already on overload dealing with environmental or internal stress, once you throw in non-optional declining levels of oestrogen and progesterone, who are good mates with cortisol, it’s like your best players in the netball team are having the day off.